sandpiper-framework/sandpiper/README.md

 This section highlights areas helpful for continued development of the project.

+### Calling API Endpoints Using Insomnia

+An [Insomnia](https://insomnia.rest/) workspace configuration is provided in the `/test/api` directory with instructions in the associated README.md file.

 ### Implementing CRUD of another table

 Let's say you have a table named 'cars' that handles employee's cars.
 To implement CRUD on this table you need:

-1. Inside `pkg/utl/model` create a new file named `car.go`.
+1. Inside `pkg/shared/model` create a new file named `car.go`.
 Inside put your entity (struct), and methods on the struct if you need them.

 2. Create a new `car` folder in the (micro)service where your service will be located, most probably inside `api`.
 Inside create a file/service named car.go and test file for it (`car/car.go` and `car/car_test.go`).
 You can test your code without writing a single query by mocking the database logic inside /mock/mockdb folder.
 If you have complex queries interfering with other entities, you can create in this folder other files such as car_users.go or car_templates.go for example.